Liverpool Team News: Injuries, suspensions and line-up vs Wolves | Goal.com

 Liverpool Likely Line-Up

-Salah will be expected to return to the starting XI, most likely at the expense of Xherdan Shaqiri.
+Salah is almost certain to return to the starting XI, most likely at the expense of Xherdan Shaqiri.

-James Milner will deputise at left-back if Robertson is not passed fit, allowing Gini Wijnaldum to return in midfield.
+Robertson should start at left-back despite the knock he suffered against Barcelona, with Klopp revaling "it's only pain" in his pre-match press conference and that he should be fit to play.
+Gini Wijnaldum will likely return in midfield.

-Both Joe Gomez and Dejan Lovren will hope to get a start at centre-back, in place of Joel Matip.
+Both Joe Gomez and Dejan Lovren, meanwhile, will hope to get a start at centre-back, in place of Joel Matip.

 Wolves Team News